jestjs/jest/docs/en/MockFunctionAPI.md

 ## Reference

 ### `mockFn.getMockName()`
-Returns the mock name string set by calling `mockFn.mockName(value)`
+Returns the mock name string set by calling `mockFn.mockName(value)`.

 ### `mockFn.mock.calls`
 An array that represents all calls that have been made into this mock function.
 Each call is represented by an array of arguments that were passed during the call.